 Employer and Budget Authority

 You may choose to exercise decision-making authority over some or all of your services.
 By exercising this choice, you also accept the responsibility of taking a direct role in managing these services.
-As noted before, you will be helped by a circle of support to do this.
+As noted before, you will be supported by a circle of support to do this.
 Employer Authority allows you to be responsible for hiring staff who will provide your supports and services.
-You can work with a Fiscal Intermediary that can help you by co-managing, recruiting, supervising and directing support workers, or you can handle some or all of these responsibilities yourself.
+You can work with a Fiscal Intermediary (FI) that can help you by co-managing, recruiting, supervising and directing support workers, or you can handle some or all of these responsibilities yourself.
 The Fiscal Intermediary also supports you by providing functions such as screening potential employees and handling payroll.
 These are some, but not all, of the potential responsibilities.

 Budget Authority allows you to take on the responsibility of managing your individualized service budget.
 This authority enables you to make decisions about the purchasing of supports and services included in your service plans.
-The Fiscal Intermediary can also provide you with: billing and payments for approved self-directed supports and services; fiscal accounting and reporting; and general administrative supports.
+The Fiscal Intermediary (FI) can also provide you with: billing and payments for approved self-directed supports and services; fiscal accounting and reporting; and general administrative supports.